datafilter/xyz/blog/25/commit-messages.md

 If the extra friction of classifying commit messages leads to fewer, larger commits, it's better to avoid this practice for every commit.

-Having many small commits in a PR/MR - with good enough names but without a contextual prefix - is preferable to large commits all prefixed with `feat` or `fix`.
+Many small commits in a PR/MR - with good enough names but without a contextual prefix - are preferable to large commits all prefixed with `feat` or `fix`.

 If you want a more formal, rigid structure, there are conventions like: